section-engineering-education/engineering-education/articles/visual-database-design-with-mysql-workbench/index.md

 name | varchar(45) |no|

 The relationships between the entities are as below:
 - The relationship between the book and the author is many-to-many.
+An author can have multiple publications.
+A book can also have multiple authors.
 This type of relationship requires an extra table called a [bridge table](https://www.ibm.com/support/knowledgecenter/SSEP7J_11.1.0/com.ibm.swg.ba.cognos.ug_fm.doc/c_dyn_query_bridge_tables.html).
 MySQL Workbench automatically creates a bridge table when we add a many-to-many relationship.
-- There is a one-to-many relationship between the book and the publisher.
+- The relationship between the book and the publisher is one-to-many.
+A book can only have one publisher.
+A publisher can publish multiple books.

 Using MySQL Workbench, we will design an enhanced entity-relationship(EER) diagram.
 MySQL Workbench allows us to create tables, edit the attributes, and create relationships between the tables.